 The professional and competition quality tables having tabletop 22mm to 25mm can cost anywhere between INR 23000 and 49000.
 They feel great to play on while they also last a long time.

-Table Tennis Table price is depends on the tabletop thickness and other features as described above.
-Indian Brands like Cougar, Vicky making a brialliant effective tennis tables.
+Table Tennis Table price depends on the tabletop thickness and other features as described above.
+Indian Brands like Donic, Stag, Cougar, Vicky making a brilliant effective tennis tables.

 Which table tennis table would be best for you depending on your usage?